 Myelodysplastic syndromes, also known as MDS, are a group of blood and bone marrow disorders.
 In MDS, stem cells do not mature normally, and the number of blasts (immature cells) and dysplastic (abnormally developed) cells increases.
 Also, the number of healthy mature cells decreases, meaning there are fewer normal red blood cells, white blood cells, and platelets.
 The numbers of blood cells are often called blood cell counts (see Diagnosis ).

-Because of the decrease in healthy cells, people with MDS often have anemia (a low red blood cell count), and may have neutropenia (a low white blood cell count) and thrombocytopenia (a low number of platelets).
-There may also be changes (abnormalities) to the chromosomes (long strands of genes) in the bone marrow cells.
+Because of the decrease in healthy cells, people with MDS often have anemia (a low red blood cell count), and may have neutropenia (a low white blood cell count) and thrombocytopenia (a low platelet count).
+Also, the chromosomes (long strands of genes) in the bone marrow cells may be abnormal.

 There are several subtypes of MDS, and some subtypes of MDS may eventually turn into acute myeloid leukemia (AML) , a cancer of the blood in which immature cells called blasts increase and grow uncontrollably.